beangusu/Bingcentia/README.md

 ###  Installing Microsoft Visual C++ Redistributable Package

-I doubt you need to do this since you likely already have this installed.
-The package is required for MO2 and you can download it from Microsoft.
+This package is required for MO2 and you can download it from Microsoft.
 Download the x64 version under "Visual Studio 2015, 2017, 2019. and 2020". <a href="https://aka.ms/vs/17/release/vc_redist.x64.exe">Direct link</a> if you can't find it.

 ### Installing .NET 5.0